Got knitting UFOs (UnFinished Objects) tucked away in your home? Here’s what to do with unfinished knitting: bring them to light and clear them out!

 I started it because at the time, my husband told me he would like a sweater for Christmas.
 He knew I wouldn’t be able to finish it by Christmas, but he said that he would consider my starting the sweater to be his gift.

 While we were in a Joann store one day, my husband pointed to a different sweater pattern book and said he liked the photo on the front.
 He said he liked the texture of the sweater on the front cover.
-I cracked open the book and found the stitch pattern for that sweater; it was called modified linen stitch.
+I cracked open the book and found the stitch pattern was modified linen stitch.
 So after swatching to make sure I would achieve the same gauge as I would with stockinette stitch from the Knitter’s Handy Book, I inserted the different stitch pattern.

 It’s been so long since I started this sweater that I have no idea why I abandoned it.
 I suspect it’s because sweater knitting is such a big project, I may have gotten overwhelmed.
 I probably fell in love with projects like hats and fingerless mitts (projects that I still enjoy) and felt suffocated by the commitment of sweater knitting.
 (Kind of like the “sweater curse” in reverse!)